Pasteurellosis: Types

 Other locations are possible, such as septic arthritis, meningitis, and acute endocarditis, but are very rare.

 Diagnosis

 Diagnosis is made with isolation of Pasteurella multocida in a normally sterile site (blood, pus, or cerebrospinal fluid).

 Treatment

-As the infection is usually transmitted into humans through animal bites, antibiotics usually treat the infection, but medical attention should be sought if the wound is severely swelling.
+As the infection is usually transmitted to humans through animal bites, antibiotics usually treat the infection, but medical attention should be sought if the wound is severely swollen.
 Pasteurellosis is usually treated with high-dose penicillin if severe.
 Either tetracycline or chloramphenicol provides an alternative in beta-lactam-intolerant patients.
 However, it is most important to treat the wound.